Glenshesk

 Glenshesk (Irish: Gleann Seisce, the sedgy glen) is one of the nine Glens of Antrim in County Antrim, Northern Ireland.
 It was shaped by glacial erosion.
-The glen lies on the eastern side of Knocklayde mountain and flows out to the sea at Ballycastle.
+The glen lies on the eastern side of Knocklayd mountain and flows out to the sea at Ballycastle.

+At the bottom of Glenshesk lies the Glenshesk river, initially a steep-sided meltwater channel.

-At the foot of the glen is the ruins of the Friary of Bunamargy built in 1485.
+At the foot of the glen is the ruins of the Franciscan Friary of Bunamargy, built in 1485.
 A number of battles occurred in the valleys of the glen and a number of standing stones mark the burial places of people killed in battle.